geohazards-tep/dcs-rss-snap-s1-insar/README.md

 * false (default)

 #### Subset Bounding Box for Unwrapping
-Define the area of interest for the Phase Unwrapping processing [lon_min,lat_min,lon_max,lat_max]: -180.0,-56.0,180.0,60.0 used as default (SRTM coverage).
+Define the area of interest for the Phase Unwrapping processing [lon_min,lat_min,lon_max,lat_max].

+NOTE (1): This parameter is mandatory even if the Phase Unwrapping is not requested (i.e. when "Perform phase unwrapping"=false).
+Please put "-180.0,-56.0,180.0,60.0" as bounding box value in case of wrapped interferogram generation only.

-NOTE: Area is limited to 0.25x0.25 degrees around the center of the selected area of interest.
+NOTE (2): Area is limited to 0.25x0.25 degrees around the center of the selected area of interest.

 #### Pixel spacing in meters